damian-lis/portfolio-website/README.md

 ### FORM COMPONENT CREATING PART:

-### 3.7.
-Description of the handleMainComponentCreate method
+<h3 id="form-handlemaincomponentcreate-method">3.7.
+Description of the handleMainComponentCreate method</h3>

 Now I would like to focus on explaining the handleMainComponentCreate method, which, as I mentioned before, is called via event click on the button with the form icon.